lorek/MC_test1/README.md

 ```

-If you experience missing packages, layout issues, or unexpected errors,
-we recommend using the full environment file for complete reproducibility:

-> ⚠️  If you experience missing packages, layout issues, or unexpected errors,
+> ⚠️  If you experience missing packages, layout issues, unexpected errors, or if the results are not
-> we recommend using the full environment file for complete reproducibility:
+> correctly reproduced, we recommend using the full environment file for complete reproducibility:

 ```bash